flet-dev/website/docs/controls/card.md

 ### `margin`

 The empty space that surrounds the card.

-See [`Container.margin`](container#margin) property for more information and possible values.
+Property value is a [`MarginValue`](/docs/reference/types/marginvalue).

 ### `shadow_color`